 Good asset naming conventions should also have a certain level of logic so that everyone who works with the CMMS can easily find what they’re looking for.
 For example, adding a location component to a mobile asset makes no sense if the asset needs to be renamed every time it moves.

 Keep in mind that numbers have very little meaning so it is important to minimize their use and maximize the use of character instead.

-Potential asset labeling convention components:
+Potential asset numbering/naming convention components: